param373r/test/README.md

 > Note the `return` keyword has been removed since the function consists of a single-line block

 # Scope
-Defining the scope of a variable and other
+Defining the scope of a variable and other stuff
 ## Blocks and Scope

-A block is set on instructions defined in `{}`.
+A block is set of instructions defined in `{}`.
 A function has a block, an if statement has a block.

 > It is preferable to have one variable outside of a block and the other inside of a block, because it will then be global and thus can be accessed by any piece of code.